SnehashishRout/Code_At_Glance/DP.md

+In any DP problem Remember these steps to follow :
+Its a DP problem if in the problem its asked something in lines of All possible Ways, Minimum/Maximum of something.

+Once identified do the following :
+1. Try to represent the problem in form of Indexes
+2. Do all possiboe stuffs thats asked in tbe problem
+3. Sum of all stuffs if its asked count all possible ways or get Minimum/Max of All stuffs if asked Minimum/Max of all

 **1. Dynamic Programming 1D**

 **A.** Given an integer array nums, return true if you can partition the array into two subsets such that